hallr/DAT_SF_19/README.md

 * **Optional:** Read the [Teaching Assistant Evaluation dataset](https://archive.ics.uci.edu/ml/datasets/Teaching+Assistant+Evaluation) into Pandas, create the X and y objects (the response variable is "class attribute"), and go through scikit-learn's 4-step modeling process.
 (There's no need to submit your code unless you have a question or would like feedback!)

 **Model Evaluation Resources**
+* For more on cross-validation, read section 5.1 of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) (11 pages)
 * For another explanation of training error versus testing error, the bias-variance tradeoff, and train/test split (also known as the "validation set approach"), watch Hastie and Tibshirani's video on [estimating prediction error](https://www.youtube.com/watch?v=_2ij6eaaSl0&t=2m34s) (12 minutes, starting at 2:34).
 * Caltech's Learning From Data course includes a fantastic video on [visualizing bias and variance](http://work.caltech.edu/library/081.html) (15 minutes).
 * [Random Test/Train Split is Not Always Enough](http://www.win-vector.com/blog/2015/01/random-testtrain-split-is-not-always-enough/) explains why random train/test split may not be a suitable model evaluation procedure if your data has a significant time element.